StochasticBiology/hypertraps-ct/README.md

 `0 0 1`
 `0 1 1`

 with the `--transitionformat` flag would be interpreted as a transition 001->011 (odd row -> even row).
-Without the `--transitionformat` flag this would be interpreted as two independent observations, corresponding (as above) to transitions 000->001 and 000->011.
-The `--transitionformat` flag is only available at the command line; within R, data structures in transition format can readily be arranged to suit the dual-matrix format (some examples in `hypertraps-demos.R`).
+Without the `--transitionformat` flag this would be interpreted as two independent observations, corresponding (as in the R case) to transitions 000->001 and 000->011.

 The digit 2 can be used to reflect uncertainty in a state.
 For example,